Dhghomon/easy_rust/README.md

 ### VecDeque

 A `VecDeque` is a `Vec` that is good at popping items both off the front and the back.
+Rust has `VecDeque` because a `Vec` is great for popping off the back (the last item), but not so great off the front.
 When you use `.pop()` on a `Vec`, it just takes off the last item on the right and nothing else is moved.
 But if you take it off another part, all the items to the right are moved over one position to the left.
 You can see this in the description for `.remove()`:

 ```text
 Removes and returns the element at position index within the vector, shifting all elements after it to the left.